In this article:

 This card offers you an incredible 12 points per $1 spent on Hilton Hotels, which is perfect for business travelers who can charge their rooms and on-site meals directly to their personal cards.
 This card can also make sense for other purchases at home and on the road, as you'll earn 6 points per $1 spent at restaurants, grocery stores and gas stations in the U.S. However, you only earn 3 points per dollar on all other purchases.

-You can also get a generous intro bonus of 125,000 points, enough for several hotel stay awards, when you use the card to make $2,000 in purchases within three months of account opening.
+You can also get a generous intro bonus of 125,000 points, enough for several hotel stay awards, and a free weekend night reward when you use the card to make $2,000 in purchases within 3 months of account opening.

 Beyond the reward points offered, this card's perks make it stand out.
 First, you get complimentary Gold status, which means you'll get room upgrades, extra bonus points and even complimentary breakfast.
 You can also earn top-tier Diamond status when you use your card to spend $40,000 in a calendar year.
 And you'll earn a weekend night stay certificate once you've spent at least $15,000 on your card during a calendar year.
 This card has a $95 annual fee, which is about the same as most competing travel reward cards.